How to Make Sure Your Car Is Ready for Your Next Road Trip

 Budget Travelers know that some of the best (and most affordable) vacations are road trips.
-With the chance to enjoy scenic highways, jaw-dropping national and state parks, cool small towns, and mid-size cities, the “great American road trip” is one of our favorite summer rituals.
+With the chance to enjoy scenic highways, jaw-dropping national and state parks, cool small towns, and mid-size cities, the “great American road trip” is one of our favorite warm-weather rituals.

 Are you ready?

 Not so fast.
 AAA sure got our attention when it announced that it expected to rescue 7 million American drivers during the summer months.
 According to AAA, more than 60 percent of American families hit the road on vacation, and an estimated four out of 10 drivers are unprepared for emergency breakdowns.

 The top reasons for roadside emergencies are fairly predictable: Are you one of the two-thirds of American drivers who don’t test their car batteries?
 Are you the one in five who has no idea how to change a tire?
 Are you one of the four in 10 who don’t carry an emergency kit onboard?